 Mental Health Statistics in St. George, Utah

-In St. George, approximately 20 percent of the adult population have been diagnosed with a form of depression.
+In St. George, approximately 20 percent of the adult population has been diagnosed with a form of depression.
 Depression comes in a variety of forms and can create a myriad of challenges to daily life.
 If you or someone you know has suffered from a depressive episode, you know how destructive these thoughts and feelings can be.

 - 12 percent of adolescents experienced a depressive episode in the past year

 - 60 percent of those adolescents didn’t receive treatment

 - Over 5 percent of adults in Utah had serious suicidal thoughts in the past year

 - 6 percent of adults in Utah experienced serious mental illness, which is higher than the national average

 All of these factors mean that residents of St. George may be facing more mental health difficulties than average.
 To understand some of the causes of these issues, discover some of the common challenges faced by St. George residents who are experiencing mental illness.

 Mental Health Challenges